goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

     >>> box.bob_list
     [3, 2, 1, 0]

-The list-remaining method of the `INonVersionedData` interface is a little different, but remains very tightly tied to the details of the object's state.
-The `listNonVersionedObjects()` method should return a sequence of all the objects that should not be copied as part of the object's state.
+The remaining `listNonVersionedObjects()` method of the `INonVersionedData` interface is a little different, but remains very tightly tied to the details of the object's state.
+It should return a sequence of all the objects that should not be copied as part of the object's state.
 The difference between this method and `getNonVersionedData()` may seem simple, but is significant in